Erez Katz, Lucena Research CEO and Co-founder

-Using Time Series Data and RNNs To Forecast Stock Prices
+Using Time Series Data and Neural Networks To Forecast Stock Prices

 Through our research at Lucena, we know it’s important to configure deep net infrastructure to accommodate time series data as a trend formation vs. a single point-in-time.
 There is a vast difference in how we as humans make decisions versus machine learning.